Information for non-enrolled students and applicants for study

 If you participate in a language course, a summer university or preparatory college, if you take other preparatory courses, complete an internship, or simply enter Germany prior to the study period, you are generally not fully matriculated.
 Insurance through a statutory health insurance is therefore not possible.
 In this case EDUCARE24 is the appropriate insurance protection.

-Health insurance during professional studies
+Health insurance during your studies

 Higher education entrance qualification and knowledge of German